amamitpandey/Temp_repo/to_note.md

 Form - 6 Change of FPS, shifting entire family, change add Form - 14  may be needed for MP
 Form - 5 applied, not needed
+- Apply all ration card in Bihar - not eligible, in bengal not neccessary